-&lt;sup>7 From, the General Service 4 Conference Final Report, 1973

-Bill challenged us to produce a reliable, 12-months-of-the-year, continuing operation, capable of supporting a full measure of service responsibility.
+&lt;sup>7 From, the General Service 4 Conference Final Report, 1973 Bill challenged us to produce a reliable, 12months-of-the-year, continuing operation, capable of supporting a full measure of service responsibility.
 I have a job and a responsibility.
 But I can't do your job.
 Delegates should not do committee members' jobs; they should be delegates.
 The power and importance of AA's basic principles take on new meaning for our service people in the careful consideration of watchwords like "rotation," and "anonymity," and "leadership."

 Leadership is a continuing problem just as Bill foretold.
-If you want better trustees, we need better delegates.
-If we want better delegates we need better committee members.
-If we want better DCMs, we need

-STRUCTURE OF THE CONFERENCE (U.S. and Canada)
+If you want better trustees, we STRUCTURE OF THE CONFERENCE (U.S. and Canada)